nbaldy/BlackDOS/README.txt

 Lab 05 - Operating Systems Nicole Baldy, Elena Falcione, Tim Inzitari

 In this lab, we added functionality to our shell - ddir, exec, help, prnt, senv, and show were implemented.
+Run our program using ./compileOS.sh and then run our program using echo "c" | bochs -f bdos.txt
-In compileOS.sh, we compile kernel and shell, and add the shell to floppya using loadFile.
-The shell opens once the operating system boots, and then the following commands can be used
+The shell opens once the operating system boots, and then the following commands can be used.

+Programs already loaded into memory are t3 (a tic tac toe game) and cal (a calender).

 CMD	PARAMETERS	 DESCRIPTION